In this article:

 Wiring & Power

-1. Run a length of wire cable (18-24 gauge) from the inside of the furnace to the outside where the Central Air Monitor will be installed.
+1. Run a length of wire (18-24 gauge) from the inside of the furnace to the outside where the Central Air Monitor will be installed.
 Leave some slack for any future maintenance.

+We recommend using solid core wire.
 Use a knockout that allows the cable to stay put even when the furnace door is closed.
 Leave another 4ft of length before snipping the cable to ensure that it reaches the desired Central Air Monitor location in the duct.

 2. Using wire strippers, strip the jacket off both ends of the cable.